 You should also rest and drink plenty of water.

 As well as treatment prescribed by your doctor or pharmacist, there are some extra things that may help relieve the symptoms of cystitis.
 These include:

 - adding a teaspoon of bicarbonate of soda to a glass of water and drinking it

-- having a warm bath, lying in a warm bed, or applying a hot water bottle or wheat bag on your back or abdomen
+- having a warm bath, lying in a warm bed, or applying a hot water bottle or wheat bag to your back or abdomen

-- taking painkillers such as paracetamol, if you are in pain.
+- taking pain-relief medicines, such as paracetamol, if you are in pain

-Things that may help prevent getting cystitis include:
+Things that may help prevent you from getting cystitis include:

 - drinking lots of water

 - urinating as soon as you feel the need